 - Biodegradable soap – doing dishes at the end of your meal is probably the worst part of camping but has to be done.
 We opt for Dr. Bronner’s because you can use it for washing your dishes and/or your body.

-- Twine or rope – the squirrels are vicious and will try everything to get into your food and garbage.
-Keep all of your food in a bag (we used our dry bag) and hang it from a branch far away from the trunk of the tree.
+- Ratsack & rope/twine – the squirrels are vicious and will try everything to get into your food and garbage.
+Keep all of your food in a bag (your best bet is a mesh stainless-steel Ratsack) and hang it from a branch far away from the trunk of the tree.
 And be careful about keeping food in your backpack or tent, they’ve been known to chew through to get their little paws on a treat.

 - Bag for trash – you’ll need to pack out all of your garbage so bring a bag and tie it to your backpack when you leave.